waleedalim/unit-01-capstone/readme.md

 - **Protected dashboard**: logged-in users can create, edit, and delete their own recipes
 - **Route protection**: the dashboard redirects unauthenticated users to login
 - **Responsive design**: styled to match the project's Figma spec across screen sizes
-- **Edge-case handling**: permission and not-found errors are handled on edit/delete
+- **Edge case handling**: permission and not-found errors are handled on edit/delete
 ---

 ## Tech Stack